 VisitScotland has created a dedicated section on its website offering useful information and advice for businesses in the Tourism sector.
 VisitScotland have stated that it will provide all 4500 businesses in its quality assurance scheme with a free year for the 2020 season and they will retain their star rating as a result.

 The Scottish Tourism Alliance has a dedicated section on its website detailing support and job opportunities for those in the tourism sector.

 They also produce a daily update for the industry that you can sign up to.

-You can claim for wages through the scheme online: GOV.UK - Claim for your employee's wages through the Coronavirus Job Retention scheme
+Check if you can claim for your employees' wages through the Coronavirus Job Retention Scheme.

 I am struggling to pay HMRC where do I go for help?